Green Bay Packers vs. Pittsburgh Steelers NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - Pittsburgh has one win against the spread in three games this year.

-- This season, the Steelers won ATS in their only game as an underdog of 6.5 points or more.

-- Pittsburgh's games this year have not gone over the point total yet in three opportunities.
+- Pittsburgh's games this year have not gone over the total in three opportunities.

-- In games that Pittsburgh churns out over 321.3 yards, the team is 0-2 against the spread and 0-2 overall.
+- When Pittsburgh churns out over 321.3 yards, the team is 0-2 against the spread and 0-2 overall.

-- This season the Steelers have three turnovers, one fewer than the Packers have takeaways (4).
+- The Steelers have three giveaways this season, while the Packers have four takeaways.

 Home and road insights

-- At home, the Packers are unbeaten ATS (1-0) as 6.5-point favorites or greater.
+- At home, as 7-point favorites or more, the Packers are unbeaten ATS (1-0).

-- The average point total in Steelers away games this season is 48.0 points, 2.5 more than this matchup's over/under (45.5).
+- The average point total in Steelers away games this season is 48.0 points, 2.5 more than this contest's over/under (45.5).

 Powered by Data Skrive.